starmallow/PHY329_Project/README.md

 ## Directory:

-`demo.ipynb` overviews the project; introduces the problem, explores the base model relation of traffic and density with plots, and demonstrates the expanded lane model

-`src/nsmodel.py` implements the base (circular) Nagel-Schreckenberg cellular automaton model and the additional bottleneck model
+`code/nsmodel.py` implements the base (circular) Nagel-Schreckenberg cellular automaton model and the additional bottleneck model

-`src/lanes.py` builds upon the Nagel-Schreckenberg model by adding simultaneous lanes

-`results/plots.py` initializes the plots to demonstrate the models with varied car density, randomization factors, and traffic lanes
+`demos/demo.ipynb` demonstrates how to use the analysis functions to plot the traffic models and tamper with the various parameters

-`results/analysis.py` implements the functions for analyzing the models
+`demos/analysis.py` implements the streamlined functions for analyzing the models in demo.ipynb

 ## Project Member Contributions: